rodel-garcia/todo-list/README.md

 https://user-images.githubusercontent.com/4024589/131122145-4ea3c5a3-5935-41ef-9327-d728e488b41c.mp4

-**NOTE**: This app not using any database, it only save data in memory.
+**NOTE**: This app is not using any database, it only save data in memory.

 ----------------------
 Implementation Details
 ----------------------

-This app use the following technology in order to meet requirements.

 ![image](https://user-images.githubusercontent.com/4024589/131126649-9a12e86d-7a8b-4ba1-ae8d-d907a0cb8afc.png)

+This following technology is use in order to meet requirements.

 - Client:
   - [reactjs 17.2](https://reactjs.org/) (create-react-app w/ typescript template)